Yifan-Song0819/Python_JSON/README.md

 3. reads JSON by python

+    import json then open and load

+3'. filtering the data (pre-process the data)

+    (1) there are some rows which have the same date. we keep the large sale's one

+    (2) there are some rows with both values are null, we need to delete the data

 4. handle the json format data to get mean, average, minimum, maximum, standard deviation.....

+    (1) if some days are missing, we assume the pharmacy was closed for some reason (like holidays)

+        so we need to handle this part when doing calculation

+    (2)

 5. how to show the plots?